keu/docs/astro/add-user.md

 5. Click **Add member**.

-    After you add the user, their information appears in the **Access** tab as a new entry in the **Members** table.
+    After you add the user, their information appears in **Access Management** as a new entry in the **Members** table.
 To access the Organization, the user needs to accept the invitation sent by email and then create an Astro account or log in.

 ## Update or remove an Organization user

 See [User permissions](user-permissions.md) to view the permissions for each available Organization role.

-1. In the Cloud UI, click the **People** tab.
+1. In the Cloud UI, go to **Settings** > **Access Management**.

 2. Find the user in the **Members** list and then click **Edit**.